to homepage A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Dampness in the compressed-air braking system is extremely dangerous, because the water can freeze in winter and/or disturb the function of the brake, e.g., through corrosion.
 The air tanks of the first compressed-air brake systems had to be drained regularly.
 This was possible by either hand-operated or automatic drainage valves.
 Additionally, there was earlier also an anti-freeze pump which had to be refilled regularly.
 In this respect, the air dryer is an effective helper.

 Instead of removing the dampness from the system later, it is more favorable not to let it in at all.
-By taking several measures, the intake air becomes, as a rule, so dry, that even when it is really heated, it no longer gives off any dampness.
+By taking several measures, the intake air becomes, as a rule, so dry, that even when it is really cooled, it no longer gives off any dampness.

 How it works